mervecan/ObjectOrientedProgrammingCourse/README.md

 # ObjectOrientedProgrammingCourse
-This assignments are prepared for Object Oriented Programming Course
+These assignments are prepared for Object Oriented Programming Course